project-hadron/discovery-transition-ds/README.rst

     tr.notes_catalog

-We now have our Transition instance and had we previoulsy set it up it will contain all the previoulsy set Property Contract
+We now have our Transition instance and had we previously set it up it will contain all the previously set Property Contract

 One-Time Connectors Settings